jyyyeung/stringpod/README.md

 * Normalize text with options
 * Check if a text contains a substring
+* Parse numbers from text
+* Compare pinyin of two texts

 ## Usage

 ### Contains

+Check if a text contains a substring, with options.

 ```bash
 stringpod contains "Hello, world!" "world"